 332 (at age 24) Alexander the Great capture of Tyre fulfills Ezekiel 26:12,4-5,14

-331 Alexander defeats Persian King Darius II in the Battle of Gaugamela (Arbela), Persia (modern day Iraq).
+331 Alexander defeats Persian King Darius II in the Battle of Gaugamela (Arbela), Persia (modern day Iraq) which establishes Greece as the world power.

 326 Alexander's invasion of India ends after the Battle of the Hydaspes.